Vietnam.vn - Nền tảng quảng bá Việt Nam

 In particular, Mr. Thang commented that Canada's policy still creates some conditions for international students to study, while Australia wants to tighten it even more.
 This is clearly shown through the election commitment of the ruling party, when it announced that it could raise the student visa fee by 25%, from 1,600 AUD (26.7 million VND) to 2,000 AUD (33.3 million VND).

-In addition, statistics from the Association of International Educators (NAFSA) also show that, among hundreds of DHS whose visas were revoked, India ranked first with 309 cases, followed by China (308), South Korea (51), Saudi Arabia (45)... and no cases from Vietnam have been recorded.
+In addition, statistics from the National Association of International Educators (NAFSA) also show that, among hundreds of DHS whose visas have been revoked, India ranks first with 309 cases, followed by China (308), South Korea (51), Saudi Arabia (45)... and no cases have been recorded from Vietnam.

 The second reason is that schools are "very protective of students".
 Sharing from the US, Mr. Thang said that universities are still very welcoming of Vietnamese students and are not pessimistic about recent changes.
 Specifically, schools have issued recommendations and detailed instructions for international students, even reacting to immigration authorities.
 Admission policies of US universities are also remaining the same and not being adjusted in a more strict direction.